 Advantages of Dobereiner's Attempts to the Modern Periodic Table

-In the year 1896 Dobereiner has stated that if we would arrange the elements based on the increasing atomic mass, then there is a repetition of properties after every 8 elements.
-But as we know that, isotopes contain varied atomic mass.
+In the year 1896 Dobereiner has stated that if we would arrange the elements based on the increasing atomic mass, then there is a repetition of properties after every 8 element.
+But as we know, isotopes contain varied atomic mass.
 So, as per the Dobereiner concept, they should contain varied properties and also take more space.

 And now, many various isotopes take place, but all have the same properties to the same elements.
 So, many attempts have continued to solve this particular problem.
 After that, in 1913, Moseley gave the concept of atomic number, which means, if the elements are arranged based on the atomic numbers, we need not write isotopes, and it saves the periodic table to remain long.
 So, Dobereiner also has contributed to the modern periodic table.